ChitraRajasekaran/Logistic-Regression_Diabetic-dataset/README.md

 # Logistic-Regression_Diabetic-dataset
 Overview

 This dataset concerns to predict patients with diabetic or not.
-It's based on the "".

 The target variable is "type": to determine if a patient is diabetic or not.